JNRowe/vim-configs/localcfg/abbr.rst

     iabbrev OTOH on the other hand
     iabbrev RTFM read the friendly manual
     iabbrev WDYT what do you think?
-    iabbrev WIBNI wouldn't it be nice if iabbrev YMMV your mileage may vary
+    iabbrev WIBNI wouldn’t it be nice if iabbrev YMMV your mileage may vary

 Date and time input, all of which could easily be replaced with equivalent